Web Banner - 2017 Online Parks Guide

 Can I walk between cars while the train is moving?

 When coach seats are purchased, reserved seating is not included.
-If the train is not filled to capacity, riders are usually free to explore the different cars.
+If the train is not filled to capacity, riders are usually free to explore the different coach cars.
+Premium cars are restricted to those ticketed passengers, though coach passengers are encouraged to ask a car host for a tour of the Americus and Hawkins cars during layovers.

 Photos of Passenger Cars